 Recovery is very often poor in St. Augustine grass.
 The only choice may be a complete lawn renovation.
 However, laying new St. Augustine turf over “infected” areas with is just not advisable.

-Controlling the fungus with chemical applications have not achieved the best results.
+Controlling the Take-All root rot fungus with chemical applications have not achieved the best results.

-Due the the high cost of fungicides, applications are usually limited to spot treatment.
+Due to the high cost of fungicides, take all root rot treatment applications are usually limited to spot treatment.

-The Take-All Root Rot fungus so far has proven to be a battle not won with chemicals but with using best turf management practices.
+The Take All Root Rot St Augustine grass fungus so far has proven to be a battle not won with chemicals but with using best turf management practices.